Warning: This post contains spoilers for Avengers: Endgame.

 What Marvel movies will come after Avengers: Endgame?

-Marvel has remained tight-lipped about what movies will premiere after Avengers: Endgame.
+Marvel initially remained tight-lipped about what movies would premiere after Avengers: Endgame.
 There’s probably a good reason for that: after all, the identities of those who perished were closely held until Endgame premiered.
-A date for the Spider-Man sequel, Spider-Man: Far From Home, had been announced but that is it.
-All we know for certain is that Marvel is planning three movies for 2020, three movies for 2021 and three movies for 2022.
-But Marvel Studios has cast a few new characters and hired script writers for several movies, so we can puzzle together what they might have in the works.
+Only the date of the next Spider-Man sequel, Spider-Man: Far From Home, was on the calendar.
+Beyond that, all we knew for certain was that Marvel is planning three movies for 2020, three movies for 2021 and three movies for 2022.
+But after the Marvel panel at 2019 San Diego Comic-Con, fans finally have a good idea about what’s coming up.
+Here’s what’s in the works.

 Spider-Man 3 (TBD)